mlflow/mlflow/.github/pull_request_template.md

 ## Release Notes

 ### Is this a user-facing change?

+[ ] No. Add the `rn/none` label, then you can skip the rest of this section.
-If so, please give a 1-2 sentence description for MLflow users.
+[ ] Yes.
+Give a description of this change to be included in the release notes for MLflow users.

 (Details in 1-2 sentences.
 You can just refer to another PR with a description if this PR is part of a larger change.)

-### What component(s) does this PR touch?
+### What component(s) does this PR affect?

 - [ ] UI
 - [ ] CLI